kohkimakimoto/vscode-mac-dictionary/README.md

 ## Usage

-You can look up the selected word in Dictionary.app by CTRL-CMD-K.
+You can look up the selected word in Dictionary.app by `CTRL-CMD-K`.